 Pokhlebkin sheds some light and gives a pretty different definition of the dish — and unlike Brighton Beach restaurant owners, he was a food historian.
 In his essential Cookbook of the Soviet Peoples, he explains what distinguishes a shashlyk po-karski from other kebabs:

-- The dish requires round chunks of lamb loin of similar shapes, each weighing about a pound.
+- The dish requires round chunks of lamb loin of similar shapes, each weighing about half a pound.

 - The marinade is different from what you use in Georgian mtsvadi (Georgian kebabs tend to be minimally marinated).